Chizaruu/roguebasin/wiki/dungeon-building_algorithm.md

 #####
 ```

-12. A secret door hides a fiendishly trapped corridor:
+`12.
+A secret door hides a fiendishly trapped corridor:`

 ```text
              #